olufemiolamoyegun/OlufemiPortfolio/README.md

 - 📈 Power BI dashboards for reporting, forecasting, automation
 - 🤖 Excel Copilot, Python in Excel, and Office Scripts use cases
 - 🧪 Microsoft Fabric for financial insights
-- 🎯 Data challenges, MVP-worthy contributions, and finance tutorials
+- 🎯 Data challenges, and finance tutorials

 ---